Our legislative functions

 Find out more about image-based abuse complaints and reporting.

-Powers relating to prohibited online content
+Powers relating to illegal and harmful online content

 Under this scheme, the Commissioner may investigate valid complaints about online content, and take action on material found to be prohibited or potentially prohibited.
 This includes child sexual abuse material.